 At Abila, I’ve been lucky enough to work under Dr. Susan Ellis, pottery and bone expert.
 Basically, my hero.
 Her dig area has also been known for discovering burials—my dream come true.
 Fate has assigned me to this mysterious area and this wise sage.

 Dr. Susan encourages us to lick bones and pottery.
 How else are we supposed to tell the age and ware?
 Those archaeologists who find nice pieces are also encouraged to keep them after they have been assessed by Dr. Susan in pottery reading.
 More than once, I have squatted over a pail of discarded pottery or bones and dug through to find a specific handle or the jaw bone of a pig.
 I recommend washing your hands after a dig through the bone pile, though.
 Bone dust is real.

 Although we have yet to come across human remains in my square, we have discovered quite a few interesting bones.
 Some have been small and perfect.
 Others have been huge and half complete.
 In fact, just the other day we found a large bone in the middle of my square.
 My anatomy class never covered the leg bones of a camel, but that’s the only animal I could think of as I slowly uncovered the strange, yellow bone.
 It was the highlight of my day.

 Despite the heat exhaustion, excavating at Abila has been a dream come true.
 Even as a child, I enjoyed digging in the dirt.
 Uncovering artifacts from thousands of years ago is just a bonus.
-Not only have I gotten to experience a bit of the field I hope to work in, but I have also gotten to meet so many dedicated people whom I hope to continue working with in the future.
-Abila will always have a place in my heart, as well as those archaeologists I have worked alongside.
+Not only have I gotten to experience a bit of the field I hope to work in, but I have also gotten to meet so many dedicated people with whom I hope to continue working in the future.
+Abila will always have a place in my heart, as will those archaeologists with whom I have worked alongside.